 1. How often should you visit the dentist?

-It is recommended that you visit a dentist every 6 months to maintain healthy oral hygiene.
+It is recommended that you schedule a dental checkup every 6 months to maintain healthy oral hygiene.

 2. Do I need regular dental check-ups?